orikami-nl/micro-auth0/README.md

 ## Known issues

 ### publickey in auth0.js

-If you change the publickey in the ``auth0.js`` file be aware that the Certificate string has no tabs or extra space in it.
+If you change the publickey in the `auth0.js` file be aware that the Certificate string has no tabs or extra space in it.

 ## Changelog

+- 1.0.0 - Change default config with ENV variables AUTH0_PUBLICKEY, AUTH0_ROLES_KEY and AUTH0_JWT_ALGORITHMS
 - 0.3.0 - Check for token query param in `x-forwarded-uri`
 - 0.1.0 - Refactor
 - 0.0.2 - Initial release